 Visitation for critically ill patients who are at end of life, in hospice, or suffered severe life-threatening trauma will be made on a case-by-case basis by clinical leaders.

 Surgical patients who will be admitted at all Baptist Health facilities may be accompanied by one family member/caregiver who is compliant with screening criteria and proper masking.
 This visitor is encouraged to stay in the patient’s room throughout the day during the patient’s stay in the hospital.

 Women's and Children's Services

-One visitor for the stay is permitted for labor and delivery and postpartum patients, and NICU visitation is limited to one parent or guardian per day.
+One visitor (for the stay) is permitted for labor and delivery and postpartum patients, and NICU visitation is limited to two parents or guardians who can visit on the same day.